 A large portion of the success of the pharmaceutical industry revolves around successful sales.
-Without good sales reps, the industry could easily falter.
-But selling pharmaceuticals can be a difficult and demanding job, and without some training, tips, and guidance, most reps will struggle to be successful.
-Fortunately, a learning management system can help guide reps to be as productive and effective in their selling endeavors as possible.
+Without good sales reps, the industry like other would easily falter.
+But selling pharmaceuticals can be a difficult and demanding job, and without proper training, tips, and guidance, most reps will struggle to be successful.
+Fortunately, a validated learning management system can help guide reps to be as productive and effective in their selling endeavors as possible.
 But how?

 Reps in highly regulated industries can use a sales LMS to stay informed, navigate difficult conversations, and distribute crucial information.
 Today’s marketplace presents significant challenges to sales representatives.
 Today, clients are far more time-constrained, there is more competition, and they may view sales reps as high-pressure salesmen.
 In fact, all too often, potential clients shut down sales reps before they can even get started.